jometzg/myExpressApp/README.md

 * the app service plan name with its SKU and number of instances.
 This is the compute that runs the web app
 * Location - which region the web app runs in
 * Resource group of the resource
+* Publish profile - this downloads an XML file with the credentials that may be used to authenticate to publish an application into the web app

 ![alt text](images/web-app-overview.png "web app overview")

 2. Metrics
+These are the web app metrics
 ![alt text](images/web-app-metrics.png "web app metrics")

+As a service plan is the compute, this has metrics that are easy to understand like CPU percentage and memory used.
+These are shared across all apps that use that service plan.
 ![alt text](images/service-plan-metrics.png "service plan metrics")

 3. Service plan
+A service plan is the compute for the web app.
+It will have a SKU and number of instances.
+Note that there are Windows and Linux service plans.
+A service plan can be either Windows or Linux.
+Not both.
 ![alt text](images/service-plan-overview.png "service plan overview")

 4. Scale up and scale out
+There are two ways a service plan (and therefore all of the web apps in that plan) can scale - by selecting the SKU or type of underlying compute or the number of instances.

+Scaling up is about changing the SKU for a different one.
+This is not generally ever done in production, but earlier in the lifecycle.
+Different SKUs have differing capabilities as well as performance.
+Scaling up generally will cause an interruption of service.
 ![alt text](images/service-plan-scale-up.png "service plan scale up")

+Scaling out is about changing the number of instances of a service plan.
+Increasing the number will generally increase the throughput of a web app.
+A web app meets the app service SLA with a single instance, but it is recommended to have 2 or more instances for production.

+Scaling can be done manually or automatically - this can be configured here.
 ![alt text](images/service-plan-scale-out.png "service plan scale out")

 5. Configuration/General Settings - can see the node version